-When Shareholders Are Creditors: Effects of the Simultaneous Holding of Equity and Debt by Institutional Investors
+When Shareholders Are Creditors: Effects of the Simultaneous Holding of Equity and Debt by Non-commercial Banking Institutions

 Coauthor(s): Kai Li, Pei Shao.

 Jiang, Wei, Kai Li, and Pei Shao.
-"When Shareholders Are Creditors: Effects of the Simultaneous Holding of Equity and Debt by Institutional Investors."
-Review of Financial Studies (forthcoming).
+"When Shareholders Are Creditors: Effects of the Simultaneous Holding of Equity and Debt by Non-commercial Banking Institutions."
+The Review of Financial Studies 23 (2010): 3595-3637.